tilburgsciencehub/website/content/topics/Collaborate-share/Project-management/big-team-science/linux-permission.md

 ```
 {{% /codeblock %}}

-## Understanding Numerical Values for Permissions
+## Understanding numerical values for permissions

 File permissions in Linux can also be represented using numerical (octal) values.
 Each permission type is assigned a specific value: